-The award winning Disney World Swan & Dolphin resort (designed by Michael Graves) has a touch of Dr. Seuss whimsy.
-While it isn’t theoretically a Disney-Owned Resort because it is owned by Sheraton, it is located on Disney property and is within walking distance to both Hollywood Studios and Epcot.
+The award winning Walt Disney World Swan & Dolphin resort (designed by Michael Graves) has a touch of Dr. Seuss whimsy with the elegance of a Disney Deluxe resort.
+While it isn’t theoretically a Disney-Owned Resort (because it is owned by Sheraton), it is located on Disney property and is within walking distance to both Hollywood Studios and Epcot.

-Disney’s Swan and Dolphin Resort is not only a Disney Deluxe Resort, it is a conference center.
+Not only is it a Deluxe Resort, it is a conference center.

 What that means for you as a guest is that it has a totally different feel than many other Disney resorts which cater more to vacationing families than business people.